Classics (2022 - 2024)

 CLASS-UA 973 Prerequisite: Intermediate Ancient Greek II: Homer (CLASS-UA 10) or equivalent.
 Offered every three years.
 4 points.

-Readings of several plays from among those of Aeschylus, Sophocles, and Euripides.
+Readings of several plays of Aeschylus, Sophocles, and Euripides.
 Spoken and choral meter are studied, and the role of performance, dramaturgy, and the place of theatre in Athenian society is also examined.

 Advanced Greek: Orators